 The 21st Century

-Under the leadership of Pastor Austin, the Ainger Place Development Corporation (the non-profit economic development component of the church) was established and plans were initiated to replace our current 24 unit apartment building on Ainger Place with a modern 72 unit affordable housing structure.
-We entered into partnership with the Michaels Organization, architectural plans were drawn and financing was secured from several sources (including $10 million dollars from the D.C. government).
+Under the leadership of Pastor Austin, the Ainger Place Development Corporation (the non-profit economic development component of the church) was established, and plans were initiated to replace our current 24-unit apartment building on Ainger Place with a modern 72-unit affordable housing structure.
+We entered into a partnership with the Michaels Organization, architectural plans were drawn, and financing was secured from several sources (including $10 million from the D.C. government).

 After thirty years of faithful and dedicated service, Pastor Austin retired from the pastorate on June 30, 2016.
 Several celebratory events were held, including special Friday night worship services, the 30th Anniversary service, a musical worship experience, a tribute to First Lady Deaconess Theora H. Austin, and a “fun” night, all culminating with an Anniversary/Retirement Banquet at the Camelot.